D19ital/docs/content/wireless/k03-we.en.md

 The keyboard comes with a *3-year warranty and service support*.

-If you have any questions about setup, firmware, or operation, please reach out via the Ergohaven Telegram groups or the [knowledge base](https://docs.ergohaven.xyz/en/):
+If you have any questions about setup, firmware, or operation, please contact [the Ergohaven Telegram group](https://t.me/c/1464748383/8323) or [knowledge base](https://docs.ergohaven.xyz/en/)
-- [Help for beginners](https://t.me/c/1464748383/65975) — any questions related to using Ergohaven products
-- [Troubleshooting](https://t.me/c/1464748383/7588) — issues related to Ergohaven product malfunctions
-- [ZMK and QMK firmware](https://t.me/c/1464748383/37027) — questions related to Ergohaven firmware
-- [Layouts](https://t.me/c/1464748383/7597) — to discuss your layouts and how to improve them